seatable-data/api/dtable-web-v2.1-admin/external-links.md

 **Return Values**

 JSON-object with the list of all external links.
+The returned `token` value is the token of the external link.

 **Sample Response (200)**